Walter Nash: Minister of Finance

+Nash was appointed minister from New Zealand in the United States as New Zealand's diplomatic representative in the United States in 1942, but he frequently returned to Wellington to fulfil his role as finance minister.
+As a result of Nash's frequent absences, Geoffrey Cox, the first secretary at the New Zealand Embassy, was chargé d'affaires for 11 out of the 21 months that he was posted to Washington.
+Nash was difficult to work for; he was unable to delegate, accumulated files before making a decision, and was inconsiderate of staff.

 At the end of the war Nash attended the conferences to create the United Nations and also recommended that New Zealand join the International Monetary Fund.
 He also travelled as New Zealand's representative to several major post-war international conferences concerned with reconstruction, (such as the Bretton Woods Conference and the initial 1948 General Agreement on Tariffs and Trade).

-As the 1949 election approached, however, the Labour government was becoming increasingly unpopular.
-Industrial strife and inflation were major causes.
-In the election the opposition National Party, led by Sidney Holland, won power.
+By the time of the 1949 election, the Labour government had become increasingly unpopular, partly as a result of industrial strife and inflation.
+The election was won by the National Party, led by Sidney Holland.

 Leader of the Opposition

-Shortly after the election Fraser died and Nash was elected leader of the Labour Party unopposed.
-While Nash was seen as the likely replacement for Fraser, as acting leader, he brought the election of leader to before the imminent by-election for Fraser's seat of Brooklyn.
-The Brooklyn by-election was to be contested by former cabinet minister and party president Arnold Nordmeyer (who had lost his seat in the 1949 election) and thus Nordmeyer was unable to contest as only elected members of the caucus were eligible to stand.
-Nash's decision on the election date caused an argument in caucus, being seen by some as self-motivated, although eventually MPs voted to proceed with the early vote by a majority of two.
+Fraser died shortly after the 1949 election and Nash was elected leader of the Labour Party unopposed.
+Nash was seen as the likely replacement for Fraser, but his succession was not assured.
+As acting leader he deliberately brought the leadership election to before the imminent by-election for Fraser's seat of Brooklyn.
+The Brooklyn by-election was to be contested by former cabinet minister and party president Arnold Nordmeyer (who had lost his seat in the 1949 election) and thus Nordmeyer was unable to contest the leadership, as only elected members of the caucus were eligible to stand.
+Nash's decision on the leadership election date caused an argument in caucus, being seen by some as self-motivated, although eventually MPs voted to proceed with the early vote by a majority of two.

-The first major test of his leadership came with the waterfront dispute of the same year, where major strikes were damaging the economy.
+The first major test of Nash's leadership came with the 1951 waterfront dispute, where major strikes were damaging the economy.
 Labour's position on the matter was seen as indecisive—the party was condemned by many workers for giving them insufficient support but at the same time was condemned by the business community for being "soft" on the communist-influenced unions.
-Labour suffered badly in the snap election that Holland called in 1951 to reaffirm his mandate.
+Infamously he said "We are not for the waterside workers, and we are not against them" when addressing a large rally in Auckland on 13 May 1951.
+He was ridiculed for this stance for many years from National, unions and media.
+Labour suffered badly in the snap election that Holland called in September 1951 to reaffirm his mandate.
 The scale of Labour's election loss soon put Nash's leadership under pressure.